Skip to content

 Can sales enablement platforms solve the content waste problem?

-Sales enablement platforms solve the delivery problem - making content searchable, accessible, and contextually surfaced.
-They do not solve the trust problem - ensuring that content is accurate and current.
-Until content carries verifiable claims with sources and verification dates, reps will continue to avoid the library and build their own materials.
-The 65% waste rate has persisted despite widespread adoption of enablement technology.
+Sales enablement platforms solve the delivery problem: making content searchable.
+They do not solve the trust problem: ensuring that content is accurate and current.
+Until content carries verifiable claims, reps will avoid the library.

 What is the trust threshold for sales content?

-The trust threshold is the minimum level of confidence a rep needs in a piece of content’s accuracy before they’ll use it in a customer interaction.
-For high-stakes content - battlecards, compliance sheets, case studies - the threshold is very high.
-Most content crosses below this threshold within 90 days of creation as claims become stale, and once trust is lost, it rarely recovers regardless of subsequent updates.
+The trust threshold is the minimum level of confidence a rep needs in a piece of content’s accuracy before they’ll use it in a customer interaction. high-stakes content (battlecards, compliance sheets, and case studies), the threshold is very high.
+Most content crosses below this threshold within 90 days.
+Once trust is lost, it rarely recovers.